Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Treerun Area Guide

-To allow guests to enjoy the vast and diverse tree run area at a level suited to their level, two programs are offered: the "Tree Run Experience Program" and the "Heavy Snow Tree Run Guide."
-If you have no experience with tree runs and are a little nervous, try the "Tree Run Experience Program."
-The program is held at Summit Beach, and a guide will teach you the basics of tree running and skiing.
+To allow guests to enjoy the vast and diverse tree run area according to their skill level, we offer two programs: the "Tree Run Experience Program" and the "Heavy Snow Tree Run Guide."
+If you're new to tree running and a little nervous, try the "Tree Run Experience Program."
+The program takes place at Summit Beach, where a guide will teach you the basics of tree running and how to ski.
 The fee is 4,000 yen, including insurance.

-If you have experience, try the "Heavy Snow Tree Run Guide."
-A local guide from Geto will guide you through a variety of areas for two hours to the best spots, taking into consideration the snow conditions of the day and the weather from the night before.
-Even if there is no snowfall the night before, you might find some amazing powder snowdrifts!
+If you're an experienced skier, go for the "Heavy Snow Tree Run Guide."
+A local Geto guide will take you for two hours to the best spot in the diverse area, taking into account the snow conditions of the day and the weather from the previous night.
+Even if there was no snowfall the night before, you might find an amazing powder drift!

 For both tours, reservations must be made in advance on weekends and holidays, or you can register on the day if there are openings.
 The tour is limited to five people, so you can enjoy Geto Forest efficiently and to your heart's content